sbekca/cursordrop/README.md

 - Drag the pill while pinned to set a custom offset
 - Dark and light mode (auto-detects Windows theme, or toggle manually)
 - Resizable — drag edges or pick a preset
-- Remembers size, position, pin offset, and theme across restarts
+- Remembers size, position, pin offset, theme, and video FPS across restarts
 - Remote files go into `.cursor-drop-files/` under your workspace root
 - Cleanup counts files and asks for confirmation before deleting
 - Full log file for debugging